-Georgios Tzenichristos is a Nutritionist and Director of London’s LipoTherapeia aesthetic practice.
-He explains: ‘We all know that exercise increases bone mass and reduces bone fat, while excess calories tend to increase fat in the bones, leading to osteoporosis.
-So one would expect that combining exercise and diet should lead to even better bone health.
-Yet, this study shows the opposite.’
+So, why is diet and exercise at the same time so bad for bone health?
+“We all know that exercise increases bone mass and reduces bone fat.
+And excess calories tend to increase fat in the bones, leading to osteoporosis,” says nutritionist Georgios Tzenichristos, director of London’s LipoTherapeia aesthetic practice.
+“So, one would expect that combining exercise and diet should lead to even better bone health.
+Yet, this study shows the opposite.”

-If you’re a woman over 40, the risk on bone health is higher as bone quality starts to naturally decline thanks to the menopause.
+If you’re a woman over 40, the risk regarding bone health is higher, as bone quality starts to naturally decline, thanks to the menopause.

-He adds that the best way to lose weight is to first diet for a few weeks, combined with only mild exercise such as walking, and then gradually ease off the diet and increase your exercise intensity and duration.
+Instead, the best way to lose weight is to first diet for a few weeks, combined with only mild exercise,such as walking.
+Then, gradually ease off the diet and increase your exercise intensity and duration.

-‘In this way you lose the bulk of the weight with a strict – but never extreme – diet and then maintain it with exercise and healthy eating.’
+“In this way, you lose the bulk of the weight with a strict – but never extreme – diet, and then you maintain it with exercise and healthy eating,” says Georgios.